HotelRed up for sale and could be converted to apartments

 The loss of a hotel would be a blow to the neighborhood business community but could be desirable at a time when the market is short on housing and apartments can’t be built fast enough as Dane County’s population continues to swell.
 In addition, the lodging and hospitality industry has been devastated by the pandemic that has resulted in lost bookings from both leisure and business travelers.

-And with bookings in the industry not expected to return to 2019 levels until 2024, the financial strain could be too much to overcome, especially for smaller hotels like HotelRed, according to Jason Illstrup, who is president of Downtown Madison Inc. but from 2011 to 2017 was HotelRed's general manager.
+And with bookings in the industry not expected to return to 2019 levels until 2024, the financial strain could be too much to overcome, especially for smaller hotels like HotelRed, according to Jason Illstrup, president of Downtown Madison Inc., who from 2011 to 2017 was HotelRed’s general manager.

 “I think it’s a little bit of confluence,” Illstrup said.
 “When you have a small hotel it creates an uncertain future for the ownership, the management and for the employees.
 And I think that’s really the reason why they’re in a bit of a harder spot right now than maybe some of the other hotels.”

 Ald.
-Tag Evers, who represents the neighborhood, said that while no plans have been submitted, converting the hotel to year-round residences would require a conditional use permit and a full review by the city's Plan Commission.
-If a plan were to come forward, he would need to confer with city staff and nearby residents before making a decision.
+Tag Evers, 13th District, who represents the neighborhood, said that while no plans have been submitted, converting the hotel to year-round residences would require a conditional use permit and a full review by the city’s Plan Commission.
+If a plan were to come forward, he would need to confer with city staff and nearby residents before making a decision on whether to support it.

-However that could be at odds with what is being advertised to potential buyers.
+That could be at odds, however, with what is being advertised to potential buyers.

 The CBRE listing touts “a virtually rent-ready canvas on which to make selective unit and common area improvements to drive aggressive market rents and explore construction of additional units.”